Homelytainment earn commissions (at no additional cost to you) if you purchase products from retailers after clicking on a link from our site.

 Know the speaker placement in your theater room for the best possible experience.
 I have put so much quality work into this post.

-Why do my speakers sound bad at high volume?
+Why do my speakers sound bad at high volumes?

 Another reason is that the speakers are of bad build quality.
 Their drivers are not capable of coping up with your volume needs.
 That’s why I always recommend having the best speakers from reputable brands at your disposal.